From mild and mellow, to bold and spicy, garlic is a culinary treasure. Use it raw or cooked to add distinctive flavor.

 Native: Central Asia

 General Information: SOFTNECK garlic grows in a variety of climates and is especially good for mild areas where the soil does not freeze.
 They mature faster than hardneck varieties and store well for up to 9 months.
 Softnecks are ideal for braiding.
-HARDNECK garlic is known for stronger flavors.
-It is better for cold winter climates and produces a tall edible stalk called a scape in spring.
-Hardneck garlic varieties generally can be stored for 4-6 months.
+HARDNECK garlic is known for stronger flavors and is better for cold climates and produces a tall edible stalk called a scape in spring.
+Hardneck garlic varieties generally can be stored for 4 to 6 months.
 Hardneck garlic is not recommended for mild climates of the South where the ground does not freeze; however, pre-chilling bulbs helps to fulfill the cold requirements.
-Simply place the bulbs in a dark location at 40°F with a relative humidity of 80% for 40-45 days before planting.
+Simply place the bulbs in a dark location at 40°F with a relative humidity of 80% for 40 to 45 days before planting.

-Optimal Growing Conditions: SOIL: Rich, well drained, and amended with well-rotted compost.
-Soil pH range of 6.0 - 7.0 (average for growing most vegetables).
+Optimal Growing Conditions: SOIL: Rich, well-drained, and amended with well-rotted compost.
+Soil pH range of 6.0–7.0 (average for growing most vegetables).
 WATER: Keep moist but not soggy.
-Decrease water as harvest nears to prevent decay of outside layers or “wrappers”.
+Decrease water as harvest nears to prevent decay of outside layers or “wrappers.”
 In wet climates or poorly drained soils, grow in a raised bed to increase drainage.
 In areas where the soil does not freeze, or the soil thaws during the winter, keep soil moderately moist.
-Mulch garlic to minimize the need for watering during the winter months.
+Mulch soil surface to minimize the need for watering during the winter months.
 EXPOSURE: Full sun to part shade.
-MULCH: After planting, apply 2-4 inches of mulch (straw, untreated grass clippings, shredded leaves) to maintain moisture, insulate the cloves through the winter, and help prevent frost heave.
+MULCH: After planting, apply 2”–4” of mulch (e.g., straw, untreated grass clippings, shredded leaves) to maintain moisture, insulate the cloves through the winter, and help prevent frost heave.
 Loosen mulch in spring to allow shoots to push through thick or compacted mulch.
 In very cold climates, remove mulch after the last hard freeze to allow soil to warm.
 Reapply mulch after shoots emerge.
-FERTILIZER: In spring after shoots emerge, apply a high nitrogen fertilizer such as fish emulsion or blood meal.
-Apply again about 2-3 weeks later.
+FERTILIZER: In spring after shoots emerge, apply a high nitrogen fertilizer, such as fish emulsion or blood meal.
+Apply again about 2 to 3 weeks later.
 SPECIAL CARE: Remove weeds regularly to reduce competition for water and nutrients.
-In spring, hardneck garlic will produce a tall stem with a curly Q at the top and a swollen flower bud at the end.
+In spring, hardneck garlic will produce a tall stem with a curlicue at the top and a swollen flower bud at the end.
 This flower stalk, called a scape, should be removed to keep the plant's energy focused on bulb growth.
 Scapes can be eaten, and have a milder flavor than the garlic cloves.
-They can be used to make a delicious pesto.

-Special Planting Instructions: If you are not ready to plant your garlic, store whole bulbs (do not separate cloves) in a cool, dry, well-ventilated location, out of direct sun (55º–70ºF with a relative humidity of 40-60% is recommended).
+Special Planting Instructions: If you are not ready to plant your garlic, store whole bulbs (do not separate cloves) in a cool, dry, well-ventilated location, out of direct sun (55º–70ºF with a relative humidity of 40–60% is recommended).
 A pantry or kitchen counter will probably work.
 Do not store your garlic in the refrigerator.
-(The cold temperature will act as a pre-chilling, encouraging them to sprout upon removal.)
+(The cold temperature will encourage early sprouting.)
 Separate garlic bulbs into individual cloves when you are ready to plant.
 Don’t peel the individual cloves.
 Plant cloves with the root end down and the pointed side up.
-Cover the top of the cloves with soil to a depth of 2 to 4 inches.
-Space cloves 4"-6" apart, with 12-18" between rows.
+Cover the top of the cloves with soil to a depth of 2”.
+Space cloves 4”–9” apart, with 12”–18” between rows.

-Harvesting: Garlic bulbs are ready to harvest when the tops are approximately 40% yellow or brown, or start to fall over.
+Harvesting: Garlic bulbs are ready to harvest when the green tops are approximately 40% yellow or brown or start to fall over.
 This is typically in July and August.
 Do not leave bulbs in the ground too long or the skins will decay, reducing storage life.
-To harvest, lift the bulbs gently with a pitchfork or a shovel, being careful to avoid cutting into them.
+To harvest, lift the bulbs gently with a digging fork (flat tines) or a shovel, being careful to avoid cutting into them.
 Gently brush off any loose soil but leave the roots and shoots attached.
 Lay the whole plant in a warm, airy location out of direct sun and protected from rain.

 Curing and Trimming: To store garlic for later use, bulbs need to be cured.
-Hang them by the greens or lay on screens in a cool, dry, well-ventilated area for three to four weeks until the roots and shoots have dried down.
-Allow space between bulbs for good air circulation.
+Curing garlic improves flavor and is needed for storability.
+Hang them by the greens in bundles up to 20 or lay on screens in a cool, dry, well-ventilated area for 3 to 4 weeks until the roots and shoots have dried down (check for and remove any moldy bulbs regularly).
+Allow space between bulbs for good air circulation and use a fan in humid conditions.
 Roots should be trimmed close to the base of the bulb.
-Clean any additional soil by removing the outermost skin but do not expose the cloves.
+Clean off any additional soil by removing the outermost skin but do not expose the cloves.
+Leave as much skin in tact as possible, as more skin means longer storage.
 Leave the tops on softneck garlic if you want to make a garlic braid.
-Otherwise, trim tops back to 1/4 inch.
-For hardneck garlic trim the thick stem leaving about 1/2 inch.
+Otherwise, trim tops back to ¼”.
+For hardneck garlic trim the thick stem leaving about ½”.

 How to Store: Properly cured garlic can be stored for months in a cool, dry, well-ventilated place such as a basement or pantry.
-Tie in bundles or store in a basket at room temperature with 60%-70% relative humidity.
-For long-term storage, keep garlic between 32ºF and 40ºF with 60%-70% relative humidity.
+Store at room temperature with 40–70% relative humidity.
+For long-term storage, keep garlic between 34ºF and 40ºF with 60–70% relative humidity.

 In the Kitchen: Fresh garlic is so juicy and delicious, with innumerable uses in all types of cuisine.
 Here are two recipes to whet your appetite.